LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/campaigns-ios-sdk.md

 indicator: messaging
 ---

-Campaigns are the cornerstone of LiveEngage - the place where every digital engagement is created and organized.
+Campaigns are the cornerstone of Conversational Cloud - the place where every digital engagement is created and organized.
 By using campaigns, brands can target specific audiences to achieve their business goals, such as increasing sales or generating leads.

 Use the Monitoring APIs to: